Skip to the main contentAccessibility information

 Built Environment

-Provisions of CTA Accessibility-related Regulations
+Provisions of Canadian Transportation Agency (CTA) Accessibility-related Regulations

-As a large carrier under Canadian Transportation Agency regulations, Emirates must abide by all provisions of the Accessible Transportation for Persons with Disabilities Regulations (SOR/2019-244) contained in parts 1, 2, 3, and 7 applicable to foreign carriers.
-Details about the Accessible Transportation for Persons with Disabilities Regulations (SOR/2019-244) can be found at: https://laws-lois.justice.gc.ca/eng/regulations/SOR-2019-244/index.html(Opens an external website in a new tab)
+As a large carrier under CTA regulations, Emirates must comply with all provisions of the Accessible Transportation for Persons with Disabilities Regulations (SOR/2019-244) contained in parts 1, 2, 3, and 7 applicable to foreign carriers.

 Feedback Information